Hi, I’m Laura Sluder and I run Blue Sage Farm.

 There aren’t very many options for goat and sheep dairy producers in our area.
 There are no creameries close enough that one can sell milk to so processing it yourself is really the only option.
 I started out taking my milk to a local farmstead cow creamery but even though they were small compared to the Glambia and Kraft plants in the area, their equipment was much bigger than I was able to fill.
 It was extremely inefficient to take my milk there and tie up their plant for a whole day for such a small amount.
 After a year of shipping it there, I found a small creamery in the next state who was willing to make cheese for me but shipping the milk 6 hours away didn’t work very well either.
 In the fall of 2010, I purchased my own cheese making equipment and by the following spring, I had a partner who brought in her goats and was making the cheese for both of us right here on the farm.
 Long story short, my partner moved away in January 2013 leaving me with all the work, but also, all the income.
 It seemed scary at first but it really was a good thing.
 I took a few weeks to reevaluate my business and came up with some fresh ideas and a new focus.

 I guess you could say I’m a little hard headed or I wouldn’t have gotten to where I am now.
 That being said, I strive to be flexible and try new things and I’m known by my farming neighbors as “that crazy lady who milks sheep and farms with draft horses”.
-I know none of them thought I’d stick it out this long.
+I know no of them thought I’d stick it out this long.
 I like to keep them guessing what I’ll do next!